aragon/aragon-wiki/docs/meetings/community/write-ups/cm10/tatu.md

 Publish Issue 02 and send out the monthly newsletter, help community and staff contributors in creating and curating content

 #### Blog
+Write, review, edit and plan our upcoming blog posts.

 #### Continue working on overall communication strategy